strmark/kpiradio_frontend/README.md

         try_files $uri $uri/ /index.html;
     }
 ```
-Piclodio is now available from the address IP of your Raspberry Pi.
+Pi Radio is now available from the address IP of your Raspberry Pi.